UmassJin/Leetcode/Design/OS_concepts/Memcache.md

     * A disadvantage of distributed caching is remedying a missing node.
 Some distributed caches get around this by storing multiple copies of the data on different nodes; however, you can imagine how this logic can get complicated quickly, especially when you add or remove nodes from the request layer.

 ### Memcached
+#### Introduction
+* Distributed memory object caching
+* Acts as a simple key/value dictionary
+* Runs as a daemon
+* Has a simple protocol for client access over TCP and UDP
+* Can be run in a pool, but individual daemons are not aware of the pool
+* Clients/applications manage the pool•Not an opcode cache

+#### Internal Design
 * Big-O
 * LRU (Least Recently Used)
 * Memory Allocation